No More Boring Photos!

 Notes About Photos:

-images in color, and black and white illustrate an establishing shot – to “see” the light and the shapes.
+The two identicalimages in color, and black and white illustrate an establishing shot – to “see” the light and the shapes.

 Maureen Spagnolo is a photographer, living in Washington, DC.
 She writes on a variety of social issues in addition to her photography articles.